 The requirements of TUPE vary according to the circumstances of each business and whether there are 10 or more effected employees.
 But in many cases the requirements are fairly simple.
 However, it is important to get the procedure right as the financial implications for failure to do so can be significant.

-Please be mindful that under limited circumstances TUPE may apply where you are buying shares in a company, for example, where part of the business is being transferred out of the company immediately before or after the sale of shares in the company.
+Please be mindful that under limited circumstances TUPE may apply where you are buying or selling shares in a company, for example, where part of the business is being transferred out of the company immediately prior to the sale of shares in the company.

-Where the seller is also an employee of the business, it is common for their employment to be terminated upon completion.
-In such circumstances you may want the seller to enter into a settlement agreement, dealing with the termination of their employment and confirming they have no claims against the business.
+If you are also an employee of the business, it is common for your employment to be terminated upon completion.
+It may be that the buyer will request that you enter into a settlement agreement, which will deal with the termination of your employment and confirm that you have no claims against the business.